m1maker/ngt-docs/ngt_documents/main/general/getting_started.md

 ## Do While Loops

-Do while loops are similar but ensure that the code block is executed at least once. for instance, in english.
+Do while loops are similar but ensure that the code block is executed at least once.
+For instance, in english.

-`continue the script execution while the escape is not pressed.`
+`Continue the script execution while the escape is not pressed.`

 Here's an example translated to the codes: